Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - The Fengyun 2 and 4 series are geostaionary, FengYun 2G, 2H, 4A and 4B currently transmit an L-band signal with imagery.

-*FengYun 2H*
-- It broadcasts a **Linearly polarized S-VISSR** signal, which - much like GOES GVAR - lacks FEC meaning you have to get it at a fairly decemt strength to not get grain on the resulting images.

-## Hardware requirements
-Instead of requiring just an SDR and two wires, L-band requires an actual dish as well as a filtered LNA for decent results.

-### SDR and LNA
-- For the SDR, you need a reputable brand and a decent SDR from them - do not go for the shitty blue/plastic SDRs, they won't work properly.
-- For the filtered LNA, the only one that doesn't cost a leg and actually works is the $45 [Nooelec SawBird GOES+](https://www.nooelec.com/store/sawbird-plus-goes-302.html) - a filtered double LNA
-> ---- WARNING: THE LNA BACKFEEDS DC, CAN FRY YOUR SDR WHEN POWERED EXTERNALLY!!!
-Power it using USB **ONLY with a DC block between it and your SDR** or - much more preferably - using a **Bias-t** ----

-### Dish

-- For the dish, your regular old 80 cm TV dish will work for pretty much everything.
-A bigger one will require finer tracking skills albeit offering a stronger signal.
 - You can use both a prime focus or an offset dish, the former just requiring less turns on the helix.

 ### Feed